andrenormanlang/blogflex/README.md

 # BlogFlex

 BlogFlex is an interactive blogging platform designed for bloggers and readers alike.
-Built with Go, HTMX, Templ, Tailwind CSS, MariaDB, Docker, and Gorm, BlogFlex offers a comprehensive set of features for managing and enjoying content connected to multiple external services for enhanced user experience.
+Built with Go, HTMX, Templ, Bootstrap, Hasura (GraphQL + PostgreSQL) and Docker BlogFlex offers a comprehensive set of features for managing and enjoying content connected to multiple external services for enhanced user experience.

 ## Features

 - User registration and authentication
+- Session management with Gorilla Sessions
+- JWT-based authentication middleware
 - Post creation, listing, and detail views
 - Commenting system
 - Real-time updates with HTMX
-- Responsive design with Tailwind CSS
+- Responsive design with Bootstrap
+- TinyMCE advanced WYSIWYG HTML editor
-- Database management with Gorm and MariaDB
+- Database management with Hasura using GraphQL with PostgreSQL
 - Containerization with Docker

 ## Technologies Used

-- **Backend**: Go, Gorm, MariaDB
+- **Backend**: Go, GraphQL, PostgreSQL, Hasura
-- **Frontend**: HTMX, Templ, Tailwind CSS
+- **Frontend**: HTMX, Templ, Bootstrap, TinyMCE WYSIWYG HTML editor
 - **Containerization**: Docker

 ## Getting Started